julie1/Capstone-Project-Deep-Learning-Analysis-of-Brain-Pathologies/README.md

 https://github.com/zsdonghao/u-net-brain-tumor proved more successful.
 I have used the model and training code from this repository with modifications, and have added code for data preparation and for distinguishing low grade gliomas from high grade gliomas.
-HTML files containing my results are included in the repository
+HTML files containing my results are included in the repository as well as the configuration files used with deepmedic.